Why the Braves can contend in 2018 and what their hot start tells us

 They're off to a good start in Atlanta, and they may be able to keep it up

-No, this is not an overreaction to what's happened in the early weeks of the 2018 season, but let's talk about that anyway.
-On Thursday, the Braves spanked the Mets in the opener of their four-game set in SunTrust Park, and in doing so Atlanta moved to 11-7 on the young season -- a record that's backed up by an NL-best plus-35 run differential.
+No, this is not an overreaction to what has happened in the early weeks of the 2018 season, but let's talk about that anyway.
+On Thursday, the Braves spanked the Mets in the opener of their four-game set in SunTrust Park, and in doing so Atlanta moved to 11-7 on the young season -- a record backed up by an NL-best plus-35 run differential.
 Now consider the Braves' schedule to date in 2018 ...

 - Phillies (three games)